-Formerly known as a biennial flight review, or BFR for short, questions about the
+Formerly known as a biennial flight review, or BFR for short, questions about the flight review

-proper endorsements).
+endorsements).
 This subject report addresses the requirements and expectations for the flight review.

 To act as pilot in command, pilots must complete a flight review every 24 calendar